Rebates & Programs

 The electric industry is progressing rapidly.
 Our Cooperative Roadmap highlights the co-op's objectives for success now and in the future.

 United Power is a member-owned, not-for-profit electric cooperative, delivering electricity to homes, farms, and businesses throughout Colorado’s northern front range.
-The cooperative is one of the fastest-growing electric co-ops in the nation, serving nearly 114,000 meters.
+The cooperative is one of the fastest-growing electric co-ops in the nation, serving more than 115,000 meters.
 Its 900-square mile service territory extends from the mountains of Coal Creek and Golden Gate Canyon, along the I-25 corridor and Carbon Valley region, to the farmlands of Brighton, Hudson, and Keenesburg.
 For more information about United Power, visit www.unitedpower.com or follow the cooperative on Facebook, X, LinkedIn, YouTube, and Instagram.

 ###